"Design and Construction Strategies for Hand Tool Woodworkers"

 Excerpt from the jacket text of By Hand and Eye

 This class is based on the research that Jim Tolpin undertook for his book, By Hand and Eye, with George Walker on the design and layout techniques used in the 17-18th centuries.
 These traditional techniques use basic, simple geometric techniques to create designs for well proportioned furniture.
 The notion of well-proportioned is ingrained in the human eye and is rooted in the different elements of the piece of furniture having whole number proportions (like 1:3 or 3:5).
 These proportioned dimensions are easy to create using dividers and a sector, a simple tool which you'll make in class.

 You can, in fact, create a whole design without needing to reduce the dimensions to feet and inches (or millimetres)!
 This can be liberating for the hand tool woodworker - it can help you escape the tyranny of the machine or getting overwhelmed by a drawing program on your computer.

 Jim also looks at how your design and layout of joinery should be slaved to your tools.
 Making simple decisions during this stage can greatly simplify the process of dimensioning the stock and cutting the joinery.

-Since using these techniques in the Beginning Furniture Making Class in November 2011 and in the 2012 Foundations of Woodworking Intensive, we've been receiving a very strong and positive reaction.
+Since using these techniques since November 2011 and we've been receiving a very strong and positive reaction.

 - Foundations of Proportional Design